msaisridattaDev/DL_Assignments_IITJ/README.md

    - Implementation of an encoder-decoder architecture
    - Fine-tuning pre-trained models for segmentation tasks
    - Performance evaluation using IoU and Dice scores

+4. **Assignment 4**: Sketch-to-Image Translation using Conditional GANs
+   - Implementation of conditional GANs for medical image generation
+   - Label embedding for class-conditional generation
+   - Evaluation using FID, Inception Score, and classifier accuracy

 ## Technologies Used